-- An appropriately resourced safeguarding team consisting of: Designated Safeguarding Lead, Deputy Designated Safeguarding Lead, Governance Advisory Group and Board of Trustees Strategic Safeguarding Lead and an external Safeguarding Consultant. - Trained practitioners deliver services and consider risk before and during service provision. - An open, honest and reflective organisational culture where we prioritise safeguarding. - Clear and up-to-date safeguarding policies and procedures. - All Trustees, Advisory Group members, employees and contractors will receive appropriate and regular safeguarding training.
+- An appropriately resourced safeguarding team consisting of: Designated Safeguarding Lead, Deputy Designated Safeguarding Lead, Governance Advisory Group and Board of Trustees Strategic Safeguarding Lead. - Trained practitioners deliver services and consider risk before and during service provision. - An open, honest and reflective organisational culture where we prioritise safeguarding. - Clear and up-to-date safeguarding policies and procedures. - All Trustees, Advisory Group members, employees and contractors will receive appropriate and regular safeguarding training.
 This will also be completed during the induction process. - A robust and well-established legal and regulatory framework which governs safeguarding in the UK.